BlackJackTone/agdlsadfjl/readme.md

 T12: We will make it clear in Sec 5.2.

-T13: For JM, each kernel is assigned a whole stream R and one of the disjoint subsets of stream S, so the sum of the expectation in each core is consistent with the original version.
+T13: For JM, each kernel is assigned a whole stream R and one of the disjoint subsets of stream S, so the sum of the expectations in each core is consistent with the original version.
 We will explain it more in Sec 5.3.

 T14: We concluded the phenomenon based on the experimental results, so we will move it to Sec 6.
 We will try to understand this mathematically and add more discussion.